William Etty: Later life (1836–1849)

 In 1836 architect John Harper arranged a small exhibition in York of works by modern artists, which included 11 Etty paintings.
 This included the first public showing of Venus and her Doves, which had been commissioned by Daniel Grant.
 Although the exhibition broke even it met with little public interest, and no further Etty retrospectives were held for some years.
 Harper did take the opportunity to buy Etty's A Family of the Forest (also known as Flowers of the Forest), which had failed to sell at the 1836 Summer Exhibition.
 A Family of the Forest illustrates a passage from the Ancient Greek poem Theogony, dealing with the Golden Age before humanity suffered pain, misery or the need to work.
 The setting sun in the background and the man looking away from the woman and child, and instead into the distance, signify his knowledge that his days of ease are coming to an end.

 By this time, Etty was becoming conflicted religiously.
-Although he had been raised as a Methodist, following Catholic emancipation in 1829 Etty became increasingly drawn to Roman Catholicism.
+Although he had been raised as a Methodist, following Catholic emancipation in 1829 Etty became increasingly drawn to Catholicism.
 Although he considered himself "in [my] heart's core deeply and sincerely of the Ancient Faith", he refused formally to convert to Catholicism owing to concerns that it would upset his family and friends, worries that he would be denied access to Anglican buildings such as York Minster, and a distaste for the concept of auricular (spoken) confession.
-He remained closely associated with Catholicism throughout his later life, and was one of the few non-Catholics to attend the 1838 opening of Augustus Pugin's chapel for St Mary's College, Oscott, at the time the most important Roman Catholic building in England.
+He remained closely associated with Catholicism throughout his later life, and was one of the few non-Catholics to attend the 1838 opening of Augustus Pugin's chapel for St Mary's College, Oscott, at the time the most important Catholic building in England.